Installing Plugins

 Configuring Plugins

-To use the plugin, add a device (camera and/or microphone) and edit it.
-See the Plugins tab in the drop-down at top right.
-Choose your plugin and click the "..." button to configure it.
+Ready to harness the power of plugins?
+Simply add a device (camera and/or microphone) and go into its edit settings.
+Look for the Plugins tab in the drop-down at the top right.
+Here, you can select your desired plugin and click the "..." button to configure it to your needs.

 Some plugins raise events that you can attach actions to.
-The Weather plugin raises a Gust event when gusting winds exceed a specified value (configurable in the plugin).
-You can add an action via the Actions tab when you edit the camera to respond to this - to sound an alarm or start recording for example.
-You just select the plugin name: event - ie Weather: Gust in the If select box and assign an action.
+The Weather plugin, for example, raises a Gust event when gusting winds exceed a specified value (configurable in the plugin).
+Editing the camera and navigating to the Actions tab gives you options to respond to this - sounding an alarm or starting a recording for example.
+Simply select the plugin name: event - ie Weather: Gust in the If select box and assign an action.

-Plugins for Agent DVR are created as .Net Standard 2.0 projects which should run on all platforms.
-To get started clone our open source plugins at https://github.com/ispysoftware/AgentDVR-Plugins.
-You will need a recent version of Visual Studio to build them.
+To start creating plugins for Agent DVR, they should be developed as .Net Standard 2.0 projects, compatible across all platforms.
+Begin by cloning our open-source plugins at https://github.com/ispysoftware/AgentDVR-Plugins.
+You'll need a recent version of Visual Studio to build them.

 Plugin Notes for Developers: